 Congcong Miao (University of Connecticut)

-network-based traffic crash risk using prospective space-time scan statistic method
+Assessing network-based traffic crash risk using prospective space-time scan statistic

 1st Prize